vguer/MrRobogersNeighborhood/README.md

 ## Specifications

-**Behavior**: The program will return an error if letters are submitted.
+**Behavior**: The program will return a range from 0 to the inputted number.
-  * Input: Hi
+  * Input: 4
-  * Output: "Please enter a number"
+  * Output: "0, 1, 2, 3"

-**Behavior**: The program will return an error if a number larger than 100 is submitted.
-  * Input: 135
-  * Output: "Please enter a number from 1 to 100"

 **Behavior**: The program returns "Beep!" when a 1 is inputted.
   * Input: 1